Spontaneous suppression of inverse energy cascade in instability-driven 2D turbulence: Vorticity statistics and radial profiles

 \section{Vorticity statistics and radial profiles}

 The spectra and fluxes of inviscid invariants are useful tools for analysing turbulence but have two shortcomings.
 First, spectral studies discard phase information and in particular vortex signs.
 Second, in the presence of coherent structures, such studies do not provide us with the corresponding physical space picture.
 To address these points, we begin by considering the statistics of the signed vorticity.
 Figure \ref{fig:vorticity_pdfs} shows the probability density function (PDF) of vorticity, $P(\omega)$, for three different values of $\gamma$ from set A, generated from over 800 snapshots.
-At $\gamma=0$ (random forcing) the PDF is close to a Gaussian.
+At $\gamma=0$ (random forcing) the central region of the PDF near $\omega=0$ is close to a Gaussian, but there are heavy tails at larger $|\omega|$.
 This is consistent with the results of \cite{pasquero2002stationary}.
-For $\gamma=0.3$, the shielded vortices that are present manifest themselves in the form of heavy tails in the PDF, but the PDF remains approximately symmetric.
-At $\gamma=0.9$, the amplitude of the shielded vortices extends to larger $|\omega|$ due to stronger driving, and a pronounced skewness in the PDF develops, reflecting the broken symmetry.
+For $\gamma=0.3$, the shielded vortices that are present manifest themselves in the form of significantly longer heavy tails in the PDF, but the PDF remains approximately symmetric.
+At $\gamma=1$, the amplitude of the shielded vortices extends to larger $|\omega|$ due to stronger driving, and a pronounced skewness in the PDF develops, reflecting the broken symmetry.
 The log-log plot in figure \ref{fig:vorticity_pdfs} shows that the heavy tails are of power-law form with exponent close to $-1$.
 Power-law tailed PDFs can correspond to rare events in time or in space.
 Here, they represent the spatial localisation of vorticity inside shielded vortices, which are coherent over long times.
 Figure \ref{fig:radial}(a) shows the radial vorticity profile within the shielded vortices, computed in the vortex gas.
 The profile is averaged over many vortices with arbitrary orientation, resulting in an effective azimuthal average.
-A Gaussian core is surrounded by a shield of opposite-sign vorticity, with $|\omega|=0$ at $r\approx 2\pi/k_1\equiv\ell_1$, i.e. the largest forcing scale.
-For a Gaussian profile $\omega(r)$, the near circular symmetry of the core $P(\omega)d\omega \propto 2\pi r dr$ implies
+A nearly Gaussian core is surrounded by a shield of opposite-sign vorticity, with $|\omega|=0$ at $r\approx 2\pi/k_1\equiv\ell_1$, i.e. the largest forcing scale.
+In addition to the Gaussian profile, we also compare the vorticity profile to the theoretical result of \cite{jimenez1994hyperviscous} for hyperviscous vortices, which also predicts a sign change in vorticity with radius, not unlike what we observe here.
+However, panel 5b shows that the circulation $\mathcal{C}$ associated with the vortices in our DNS vanishes beyond $r\geq \ell_1$.
+Since $\mathcal{C}=2\pi\int_0^r \omega(r) r dr = \int_{\mathcal{C}(r)} \mathbf{u}\cdot d\mathcal{\ell} $, the vanishing of $\mathcal{C}(r)$ indicates that the vortices do not generate a velocity outside this radius, and that they are thus well shielded.
+In contrast, the hyperviscous vortices of \cite{jimenez1994hyperviscous} are not shielded since their circulation tends to a nonzero constant as $r$ increases.
+For a Gaussian profile $\omega(r)$, the near circular symmetry of the core $P(\omega)d\omega \propto 2\pi r dr$ implies, in approximate agreement with figure \ref{fig:vorticity_pdfs},